PURE, WHITE AND DEADLY

 Yudkin was writing for the general public and his style is informal, with technical terms and concepts explained in lay language (references are provided in chapter end notes).
 The book is frankly polemical but Yudkin is careful to distinguish his opinions and speculations from what he believed to be well-established facts.

 The opening chapters provide information about sugar and the sugar industry.
 The chemistry of sugar is explained and there is a quite detailed description of how white sugar is made, which turns out to be a lot more complicated than I had supposed.
-This leads to a discussion of brown sugar, which some readers then, and probably still now, suppose to be better for you than white sugar.
+This leads to a discussion of brown sugar, which some readers then, and probably still, suppose to be better for you than white sugar.
 This idea is based on a mistaken analogy with brown flour.

 Yudkin produces statistics that show there has been a quite remarkable increase in sugar consumption in Britain and other industrialised countries since the middle of the nineteenth century.
 World sugar production increased from 0.25 million tonnes in 1800 to 101 million tonnes in 1982.
 As Robert Lustig points out in his introduction, that trend is if anything increasing today, thanks largely to the widespread industrial use, especially in the USA, of corn syrup (made from maize starch) in food and drinks.